Sovereignty and transparency

 When you need data residency:

-• The route fails closed: if no provider in the requested region is available, the request returns an error rather than silently falling back to another region.
+vertex/anthropic/claude-opus-4.6/sg-sin. - Region resolution fails closed: if the model isn’t served in the requested region, the request returns an error rather than silently falling back to another region.

 We do not run inference on user prompts inside our own infrastructure beyond what is required to forward and account for them.
 Logs are documented in usage accounting.